 Gina Torres (Lauren)On the show: Torres plays Lauren, Bernard's former partner and the mother of his child.

 In real life: Firefly fans might have relished spotting Zoë Washburne in Westworld's third episode.
 The New Yorker adds the HBO guest gig to a wide-ranging list of credits that includes Cleopatra 2525 Angel The Matrix Reloaded and Revolutions, Alias, and Star Wars Rebels.

 Sorin Brouwers (Wyatt)On the show: Brouwers plays Wyatt, Teddy's lunatic of a nemesis who's described as a "pestilence."

 In real life: A fairly fresh face, you can see more of Brouwers on Vanessa Bayer's "Sound Advice," MTV's Awkward, and The Brink.
 He's also done motion-capture work for such video games as Mortal Kombat and Injustice: Gods Among Us.

-In real life: Looper, Gangster Squad, and Super 8 stand out among the 32-year-old's filmic accomplishments.
-On the small screen, the Louisianan made nice contributions to Mob City and Agent Carter, and will next be seen on the Taken TV series.
+In real life: Looper, Gangster Squad, and Super 8 stand out among the actor's filmic accomplishments.
+On the small screen, the Louisianan made nice contributions to Mob City, Agent Carter, and the Taken TV series.